-A creek that traverses the property near its southwestern borders.
-Another creek about 1.5 km southwest downslope of the Farm seems to be the closest recipient of runoff coming from the Farm.
+A creek about 1.5 km southwest downslope of the Farm seems to be the closest recipient of runoff that may come from the Farm.

-The Farm's main source of water are the six deep wells located within its premises.
+The Farm's main source of water are the deep wells within and without its premises.